Roy Lee Howell

 - Born December 18, 1953 in Lompoc, CA USA

 On August 5, 1975, Roy Howell became the youngest player in the history of the Texas Rangers, dating back to their days as the "new" Washington Senators, to hit a grand slam.
 He connected off Jim Todd of the Oakland A's in a 15-2 win in the second game of a doubleheader.
 He held the record until August 27, 2014, when 20-year-old Rougned Odor, a full year younger, hit one against Erasmo Ramirez of the Seattle Mariners.
 Howell had come up as a 20-year-old late in the 1974 season and was a regular for the Rangers in both 1975 and 1976, hitting .251 and .253 as the team's starting third baseman.
 He was traded to the expansion Toronto Blue Jays on May 9, 1977, in return for veterans Steve Hargan and Jim Mason, and had an excellent season for the Blue Jays, hitting .316 with 10 homers in 96 games while displacing veteran Doug Rader off third base.
-On September 10th, he had 2 doubles and 2 homers and drove in 9 runs in a 19-3 win over the New York Yankees; the 9 RBIs set a Blue Jays team record that was not matched until Edwin Encarnacion collected 9 RBIs in a three-homer game on August 29, 2015.
-In 1978, he was the Jays' sole representative at the 1978 All-Star Game, when he hit .270 with 61 RBIs in 140 games.
+On September 10th, he had 2 doubles and 2 homers and drove in 9 runs in a 19-3 win over the New York Yankees; the 9 RBI set a Blue Jays team record that was not matched until Edwin Encarnacion collected 9 RBI in a three-homer game on August 29, 2015.
+In 1978, he was the Jays' sole representative at the All-Star Game, when he hit .270 with 61 RBI in 140 games.
 Due to his lack of power and middling number of walks, he was actually a below-average offensive player that season, with an OPS+ of 96.